AdamSpeight2008/Ideas/VBCodingGuidelines.md

 End If
 ```

  * `Dim x = ...`
- Provided that the resultant type can easily be inferred by the reader, the specification of the type can omitted.
+ Provided that the resultant type can easily be inferred by the reader, the specification of the type can be omitted.
  * `Dim x As New ...` is prefered over `Dim x As ... = New ....`
  To reduce the visual clutter of repeatition of easily knownable type specifiers.

  * Field names.